blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 ----------

 We used `snakebite`'s protobuf definitions and `distributed`'s data-local task scheduling to run Pandas directly on CSV data in HDFS.
-We didn't touch the JVM nor did we invent a whole new framework but instead reused existing components.
+We didn't touch the JVM.
+We didn't invent a new framework.
+Instead we reused existing components in the PyData ecosystem to handle biggish data on HDFS with only Python projects.

-Our approach wasn't elegant or streamlined but it also wasn't terribly complex.
-None of Snakebite, distributed, nor Pandas was designed for this use case and yet we were able to compose them together to achieve something that previously only monolithic frameworks (Hadoop, Spark, Impala) have managed.
-HDFS no longer feels like "big data magic"; it's just a way that big files get split up into smaller files on many machines that we need to track down to run our normal tool-set.
+Our approach wasn't elegant or streamlined but it also wasn't complex.
+None of `snakebite`, `distributed`, nor `pandas` was designed for this use case and yet we composed them together to achieve something that was previously only possible through large monolithic frameworks foreign to Python.
+HDFS no longer feels like "big data magic"; it's just a way that big files get split up into small files on many machines that we need to track down to run our normal tool-set.

-That's not to disparage frameworks or elegant streamlined approaches.
+That's not to disparage the use of monolithic frameworks or elegant streamlined approaches.
 If enough people care about this sort of thing then I may hook up [dask.dataframe](https://dask.pydata.org/en/latest/dataframe.html) to this in the near future.